-Phase - The soil phase is in part a subdivision of some major soil subgroups.
+Phase - The soil phase is in part a subdivision of some major soil subgroups and was originally introduced for mapping rather than profile classification.
 They are either management related or landscape related.
 Within the 1:25 000 scale soil mapping, many more soil phases are recognised (48) and only a few were used within the NSIS sampling programme.
-The full list is held as a table (PHASE\CODES) within the Oracle® Relational Database Management System.
+The full list is held as a table (PHASE_CODES) within the Oracle® Relational Database Management System.

 Code Description

 Cult Cultivated

 Plag Plaggen (man-made or man-affected outwith the normal management operations)

 C/O Cut-over (usually organic soils)

 D Loch Dubh-lochans (pools which form discrete, closely packed groups in areas of deep blanket peat)

-Hag Other Hagged or severely eroded peat
+Hag Hagged or severely eroded peat